 Depending on what third-party software your keyboard or mouse relies on, you should check if the software can run correctly and is up-to-date enough to work with the latest Windows Update.

-Unlike troubleshooter in the past, troubleshooter in Windows 10 can sometimes help identify and fix issues.
-For the mouse or keyboard not working after Windows 10 update issue, you may want to try running the hardware and keyboard troubleshooter.
+The troubleshooter in Windows 10/11 can sometimes help identify and fix issues.
+For the keyboard or mouse not working after a Windows update issue, you may want to try running the hardware and keyboard troubleshooter.

 - Select Update & Security.